 Figure 1: Picture page on Flickr

-The URL of the picture is mentioned in the web browser’s address bar, highlighted in red within Figure 1.
+The URL of the picture is mentioned in the web browser's address bar, highlighted in red within Figure 1, above.

-- The name is also very easy to locate – in the example shown in Figure 1, this is mentioned on the bottom left of the picture, as highlighted in green.
+The name is also very easy to locate.
+In the example shown in Figure 1, above, the name is mentioned on the bottom left of the picture, shown highlighted in blue.

 Figure 2: More information about the picture

-The third piece of information you need is the name of the Flickr member or photographer who uploaded the content – you can find this right below the picture, as shown highlighted in red in Figure 2, above.
+The third piece of information you need is the name of the Flickr member or photographer who uploaded the content.
+You can find this information right below the picture, as shown highlighted in red within Figure 2, above.

-Note: Just because someone uploaded a picture, this does not translate to he or she being the legal owner of the picture.
-Stolen pictures can also be uploaded to Flickr – but there are ways to determine if any picture is original or not – this is explained in our Is this Picture on Flickr an Original tutorial.
+Also, just because someone uploaded a picture to Flickr does not translate to he or she being the legal owner of the picture.
+Stolen pictures can also be uploaded to Flickr, and there are ways to determine if any picture is original or not.
+This technique is explained in our Is this Picture on Flickr an Original tutorial.

-Now that you have the information pertaining to all the four prerequisites, you can create your attribution statement using this format:
+Now that you have information pertaining to all four prerequisites, you can create your attribution statement using this format:

-Picture: <Picture Name> / <Photographer Name> / Creative Commons
+Picture: <Picture Name> / <Owner Name> / Creative Commons

 Figure 3: Add an attribution to Creative Commons licensed pictures

-Place this text box below the picture on your slide – this does not have to use the largest text point size as long as the text is readable – also make sure that your text color contrasts with the background color of your slide.
+Place this text box below the picture on your slide.
+This text does not have to use the largest text point size as long as the content is readable.
+Also, make sure that your text color contrasts with the background color of your slide.

 While this is a great way to add attribution for pictures you use in slides, this will not work for Creative Commons pictures you use as a slide background or even as the background of a PowerPoint template.
 In that case, add a text box on the first slide of your presentation or template with the same attributes.